-If you're a VEGETARIAN it is suggested you increase your protein intake above suggested levels by approximately 10%.
-The increase is because plant proteins are considered lower quality and they don't have as many of the essential amino acids that animal proteins do.
+If you're a VEGETARIAN, it is suggested you increase your protein intake above recommended levels by approximately 10%.
+The increase is because plant proteins are considered lower quality, and they don't have as many of the essential amino acids that animal proteins do.
 The 10% increase is to make up for those deficiencies.
 (There is one exception.
 Soy protein is the one vegetable protein that does contain all the essential amino acids.)

 How much protein is too much?

-Medical research suggests that if more than 35% of you total daily calories are protein, you're probably eating too much.
-Excess protein can't be stored in the body (like fat and carbs) so eating too much can put a strain on the kidneys and liver.
+Medical research suggests that if more than 35% of your total daily calories are protein, you're probably eating too much.
+Excess protein can't be stored in the body (like fat and carbs), so eating too much can put a strain on the kidneys and liver.

 What foods have protein in them?

 We get protein from animal and vegetable sources.
 Animal sources are typically considered "complete proteins" because they contain all of the essential amino acids.
 Examples include: Eggs, Meat and Milk.

 Vegetable sources do contain proteins, but most are low or missing some of the essential amino acids.
 If you're a vegan or vegetarian, the key is combining different foods so you can get all the essential amino acids required daily.
 Examples include: Beans, Nuts and Soybeans.